temcocontrols/T3000Webview/docs/t3000/haystack/fdd-native-engine.md

 ---

-## 12. Risks & open questions
+## 11. Known limitations

-- **Tag coverage** — rules only fire where auto-tagging produced the required roles; add a `t3000_fdd_coverage` report (roles vs required_roles) in Phase 2.
+- **Tag coverage** — rules only fire where auto-tagging produced the required roles.
+  `t3000_fdd_analyze` returns `roles_found` per analysis so gaps are visible.
-- **Trendlog resolution** — low-resolution logs limit detection quality (poll_seconds must match the actual log interval).
+- **Trendlog resolution** — low-resolution logs limit detection quality; `poll_seconds` in each rule must match the actual trendlog log interval for accurate fault hours.
-- **Rule correctness** — the starter catalog is heuristic; validate thresholds against real site data during Phase 1.
+- **Rule correctness** — the starter catalog is heuristic; thresholds should be validated and tuned against real site data.
-- **`Sample` role set** — currently covers the catalog; new rules may need new sample fields (additive, low risk).

----

-*Replaces the idea of embedding SQL rules or depending on an external FDD engine.
-Rules are data; the engine is one reusable Rust evaluator; everything else is existing T3000.*